-Co-Director of Organizational Strategy and Practice
+Executive Director/Director of Organizational Strategy & Practice

-Director of Philanthropic Partnerships
+Director of Organizational Grantmaking & Philanthropic Partnerships

+Raised in the upper coastal corner of Washington State, Jennifer’s passion led her to work initially in marine biology and on environmental issues, and later on affordable green building practices.
+She has volunteered her time over the years in grassroots organizing efforts and on various social justice issues including LGBTQ advocacy, voter access, civil rights abuses, and environmental health and preservation.
 Jennifer applies principles of trust-based philanthropy to her management of grant processes, in her relationships with grantee partners and other funders, and in how she advocates for more transformational systems within philanthropy.
 She loves researching issues and collaborating with diverse voices in order to build stronger movements of justice.
-Having spent much of her adult life in the South, she was engaged early in efforts to leverage and expand funding for LGBTQ equality work in the Southeastern U.S. Her collaborative work includes Astraea’s LGBTQ Racial Justice Fund and Funders For LGBTQ Issues’ Out in the South Fund.
-Jennifer is currently a board member of the Movement Advancement Project based in Denver.
-She finds inspiration from her long-time partner of 32 years, and from other family members, friends, and her dogs.
+Having spent much of her adult life in the South, she was engaged early in efforts to leverage and expand funding for LGBTQ equality work in the Southeastern U.S. Jennifer’s collaborative work includes Astraea’s LGBTQ Racial Justice Fund and Funders For LGBTQ Issues’ Out in the South Fund.
+She is a board member of community choir Womansong, and of the Movement Advancement Project, the national LGBTQ think-tank and advocacy organization.
+Jennifer finds inspiration from her long-time partner, her sisters, her other fabulous family members, friends, and her dogs.
 She loves creating and listening to music, cooking, hiking, boats and the outdoors.
 She lives in the mountains of Asheville, North Carolina.

-Director of Mindful Operations and Finance
+Director of Mindful Operations & Finance

 Lindsay grew up moving every three or four years in an Army family.
 Having lived five different places by the age of 15, including eight years in Germany, she learned the importance of community early on.
 Lindsay holds a Master’s Degree in Geography focused on Community and Regional Planning and a Bachelor’s Degree in Geology focused on Environmental Science.
 She began her professional career in environmental planning and natural resource management and soon realized social equity is too often left out of sustainability efforts.
 Lindsay began working for social justice in 2013 with a job-training and workforce development non-profit organization.
 This work increased equitable access to opportunity, education, health, and wealth to all individuals regardless of their background, which is the only way thriving communities are created.
 When not directing operations for the Tzedek Social Justice Fund, Lindsay practices and teaches yoga in a variety of settings from group classes, wellness retreats, and one-on-one private sessions in Asheville, NC.
 She loves digging in the dirt making flowers and vegetables grow as well as cooking and spending time dining with friends.
 Visit Lindsay’s website.